How to enable or disable Copilot Mode for Microsoft Edge on Windows 11

 Once you complete the steps, the feature will no longer be available in the web browser.

-If you change your mind, you can use the above instructions to reconfigure the feature on Microsoft Edge.
+If you change your mind, you can use the instructions above to reconfigure the feature in Microsoft Edge.

 About the author